abuayub/aas7330-cse5335-project1/README.md

 ## e).
 What components OTHER than your client and server framework did you install,if any, and if so, what is their purpose for your solution?
 - Google API for marking of locations on a sized maps.
-- d3js for the visualizing the data in pir chart.
+- d3js for the visualizing the data in pie chart.

 ## f).
 What Ubuntu commands are required to deploy and run your server?
 Prepare the app: